Mixing Text and Image in SwiftUI

 Get weekly handpicked updates on Swift and SwiftUI!

-SwiftUI offers powerful layout capabilities, but these layout operations are performed between views.
-When we want to mix text and images in Text, we need to adopt a different mindset and approach than with view layout.
-This article will first introduce some knowledge related to Text and, through a practical case, outline the approach to implementing Text and Image mixing in SwiftUI.
+SwiftUI offers powerful layout capabilities, but these operations are performed between views.
+When we want to mix text and images within a Text view, a different approach and set of operations are required compared to layout views.
+This article will first introduce some knowledge related to Text and, through a practical example, outline the methods to achieve text and image mixing within Text in SwiftUI.

-In SwiftUI, Text is one of the most frequently used components, and almost all text display operations are completed by it.
-With the continuous improvement of the SwiftUI version, the functionality of Text has also been continuously enhanced.
-In addition to basic text content, it also provides support for types such as AttributedString, Image (to a limited extent), and Formatter.
+In SwiftUI, Text is one of the most frequently used components, handling nearly all text display operations.
+As SwiftUI evolves, the capabilities of Text continue to expand.
+Besides basic textual content, it also supports AttributedString, Image (to a limited extent), and Formatter among other types.

 Swift